sccn/sccn.github.io/others/EEGLAB_revision_history.md

 There will usually be one or two releases per year.
 Previous major EEGLAB versions (e.g., versions 13, 14, etc.) did not use this naming scheme and did observe a regular release schedule.

+## EEGLAB version 2022.0

+- Issue date: Feb 11th 2022; GIT tag: 2022.0
+- **Version statistics**: 73 commits and 269 files changed, 988 insertions, 781 deletions.
+- **Bug fix**: Fix study issue when parallel toolbox is absent (GCP error)
+- **Bug fix**: Fix rare bug when writing two files for an EEGLAB dataset (old default; the new default since 2021 is to write a single .set file)
+- **Bug fix**: Fix plotting ERPimage for ICA component clusters
+- **Interoperability**: Improved Fieldtrip bidirectional conversion for data trials
+- **Interoperability**: Improved LIMO compatibility issues when processing a study with multiple sessions
+- **Spped increase**: Speed up IDing user profile and speed up eeg_checkset by 2 order of magnitude
+- **EDF files**: Exporting EDF files now use a common limit for all channels; fix importing channel labels with EEG prefix in EDF files
+- **MEG**: Allow importing MEG gradiometers from FIF files
+- **Artifact rejection using ASR**: Clean_rawdata plugin now allow processing a subset of channels
+- **Multiple dataset processing**: Now channel editor can process multiple datasets in STUDY
+- Use this [Github link](https://github.com/sccn/eeglab/compare/eeglab2021.1..eeglab2022.0) to see all changes compared to the previous EEGLAB version.

 ## EEGLAB version 2021.1

 - Issue date: July 27th 2021; GIT tag: 2021.1